 Picking The Right Paint Brush For The Different Types Of Paint

-Latex paint is easier to work with and dries more quickly.
-It’s commonly used in painting of walls and ceilings.
+Latex paint is easier to work with and dries more quickly and is commonly used in the painting of walls and ceilings.

-Which size paint brush is right for you?
-Most professional painters use a 2.5 inch brush as it is the handiest.
-Of course the 2 inch brush is also convenient it’s a personal preference really.
-So try one out at the store before you buy and see which one feels most comfortable in your hand.
-Note that if your using a quart of paint can the 2.5 is the largest you will be able to fit into the can.
-Consider purchasing an angled paint brush to help you cut straight lines around the windows, doors, moulding and ceilings.
+Try one on for size at the store before you buy and see which one feels most comfortable in your hand.
+Note that if your using a quart of a paint can the 2.5 is the largest you will be able to fit into the can.
+Consider purchasing an angled paint brush to help you cut straight lines around the windows, doors, molding and ceilings.

 Take Care Of Your Paint Brush

-Taking care of a paint brush is important if you are in the business of house painting.
-Even as a DIY homeowner who enjoys painting their own house should take good care of the paint brushes.
+Taking care of a paint brush is important if you are in the business of house painting or plan on doing your own painting.
 An expensive good quality paint brush is an investment so don’t forget to clean it well once you’re done with your painting project.

 Tip: If you have an old brush that’s turned stiff you can still bring it back to life.
 Simply soak it in hot vinegar for about half hour.
 It will soften most of the paint residue and restore the paint brush for you to be able to use again.

 This post was originally published on Sep 3, 2017 at 07:00 and edited on March 5, 2020 at 13:16